diabolo38/HidKbd/README.md

 - Debug

-101 std + come control (no led
+101 std + volume  control (no led)

-- Debuf_led Debg led
+- Debuf_led

-101 std + led handling
+101 std + led handling and volume control
 keyboard leds reflected on Discovery F4 user leds

 #how to use
 No fency user UI was done